Daytona 200: Safety issues and diminished status

 As motorcycle engine technology transitioned from the 60 horsepower four-stroke motorcycles of the 1960s, to the 100 horsepower two-stroke motorcycles of the 1970s, it became apparent that motorcycle tire technology was lagging behind engine performance on the track's banking.
 In an effort to slow the fastest bikes down and save on tire wear, a chicane was added in 1973 at the end of the Daytona back straight.
 The dangers that motorcycle racers were exposed to was highlighted in 1975 when a documentary crew were filming as Barry Sheene crashed on the banked track at over 170 mph when his rear tire failed.
-As speeds continued to increase, organizers eventually replaced the high powered two stoke Grand Prix motorcycles with the Superbike Production class in 1985, which led to a global trend of Superbike racing that by 1988 would lead to the development of an FIM-sanctioned Superbike World Championship in 1988.
+As speeds continued to increase, organizers eventually replaced the high powered two stroke Grand Prix motorcycles with the Superbike Production class in 1985, which led to a global trend of Superbike racing that by 1988 would lead to the development of an FIM-sanctioned Superbike World Championship in 1988.
 The loss of Grand Prix machinery meant that fewer international competitors were interested in entering the race and, began a slow decline in the event's prestige.

 By the late 1990s, even the production based Superbikes were overheating the tires on the banking.
 To keep Superbikes in the Daytona 200, the West Banking was eliminated to reduce the tire issues that had been plaguing the motorcycles.
 However, the owners of Daytona International Speedway were unsatisfied with the banking being omitted from the course so, a compromise was reached after the 2004 season reducing the size and power of the bikes by going to a Supersport-based class (known as "AMA Formula Xtreme"), and putting both bankings back into the race course.
 The Supersport class race kept the 200 mi distance, but the Superbike race was converted to a standard 100 km round of the national championship.
 In 2009, the Supersport class for this was renamed AMA Pro Daytona Sportbike Championship.
 The changes left spectators confused as to why the most powerful motorcycles were replaced by a lesser class in the premier Daytona race.
 The changes also meant that the top factory backed riders would be excluded from the race.